kadrikiisk/community-connectors/JSON-connect/README.md

-# JSON connect - Community Connector for Data Studio
+# Fork of JSON connect - Community Connector for Data Studio

 *This is not an official Google product*